openactive/openactive-python/README.md

 ]
 ```

 Now for each of these catalogue URLs let's get the dataset URLs they contain, which should take a few seconds.
-Note that `get_dataset_urls` calls `get_catalogue_urls` internally:
+Note that `get_dataset_urls` calls `get_catalogue_urls` internally, the above was just for illustration of the process:

 ```
 Note: Output is truncated at 'etc.'